Édouard Lalo: References in modern culture

 In 1962, composer Maurice Jarre used a theme from Lalo's Piano Concerto for the exotic score to Lawrence of Arabia.

-The American science fiction television series, Star Trek: The Next Generation, makes reference to a "U.S.S.
-Lalo" in two different episodes, "We'll Always Have Paris" and "The Best of Both Worlds"; the reference may be to the French composer, to the Argentine-American television and film music composer Lalo Schifrin, or to both.
+English progressive rock group The Nice used a melody from Lalo's Symphonie espagnole for its recording Diary of an Empty Day that is found on its third album Nice.
+Most of the lyrics are concerned with the inability of the writer to "find words for this music".

 Part of Lalo's Cello Concerto in D minor was used in the second season of Mozart in the Jungle.